Parker County - TX

 Were you arrested or do you think that you might be under investigation for a sex crime in Parker County?
 Do not say a thing to the police or anybody else until you have gotten yourself a criminal defense lawyer.

 Make sure that you contact The Law Offices of Richard C. McConathy right away to discuss your own possible defense options.
 Our firm will be able to sit down with you and go over every aspect of your case when you call (817) 458-3226 or contact our firm online to set up a free consultation.

 If you have been accused of soliciting sex, hiring a prostitute, acting as a pimp or engaging in prostitution, you can be charged with prostitution under Texas Penal Code § 43.02.
 An individual can be charged with this offense if they:

 A first offense is punishable as a Class B misdemeanor, which is punishable by up to 180 days in jail and/or a fine, not more than $2,000.

 This offense is punishable as a Class A misdemeanor if the alleged offender has previously been convicted one or two times.
 A Class A misdemeanor prostitution offense is punishable by up to one year jail and/or a fine up to $4,000

 A fourth or subsequent prostitution offense is punishable as a state jail felony, which can result in a jail sentence from 180 days to two years and/or a fine up to $10,000.

-Sexual assault allegations are very serious, and can lead to life prison sentence if the alleged offender is convicted of the offense.
+Sexual assault allegations are very serious and can lead to a life prison sentence if the alleged offender is convicted of the offense.
 Sexual assault offenses are commonly known as rape or statutory rape.